zerothworld/CleaningDataCourseProject/CodeBook.md

 The original UCI HAR experiment randomly divided the subjects into a test group and a training group.
-This distinction is not required in this project, and we begin the data transformation by merging the two X_* files into a single file, and likewise merge the subject_* files into a single file, and merge the y_* files into a single file.
+This distinction is not required in this project, and we begin the data transformation by merging the two X_* data sets into a single data set, and likewise merge the subject_* data into a single data set, and merge the y_* data sets into a single data set.

 The present project also does not require all measurement variables in the original UCI HAR data.
 We only require the "mean" and "std" (standard